AbhinavA10/ML-courses/Building-DL-Model-TF/README.md

 - Topic modelling

 ### Deep Belief Networks (DBN)
-- built ontop of RBMs - stacking multiple RBMs
+- built on top of RBMs - stacking multiple RBMs
-- was invented to solve back-propogation vanishing gradient problem.
+- was invented to solve back-propagation vanishing gradient problem.
 - generally used for classification / image recognition
 - very accurate discriminative classifier, and does not need a lot of data to train